 There, I had incredible opportunities.
 I got to cover Barack Obama's inauguration at Grant Park.
 I photographed galas hosted by the Joffrey Ballet, the Steppenwolf Theater, and McDonald's.
 I met Rahm Emanuel, Scottie Pippen, Sarah Jessica Parker, Gary Sinise (Lieutenant Dan), and others.
-Also, covering high end restaurants was an amazing experience, every time.
+I also covered high end restaurants which was an amazing experience, every time.
 For a kid still in college, photography opened doors for me I never would have had otherwise.

-Then, in 2010, I had the opportunity to visit India and Katrina torn Baton Rouge to cover some philanthropic work.
+Then, in 2010, I had the opportunity to visit India and Hurricane Katrina torn Baton Rouge to cover philanthropic work by other organizations.
 I realized, then, that there's more to being a photographer than taking pictures of celebrities.
 (That, and the Sun Times stopped calling me for jobs, thanks a lot Twitter)

-The ensuing years was a mess of working for huge wedding studios and odd jobs.
-I got burnt out.
+The ensuing years was a mess of working for huge studios and odd jobs.
 I believe this was a time that really shaped who I am as a wedding photographer today.
-Working for a big studio was soul crushing for me.
-I would speak with the wedding couple for ten minutes the week of their wedding, shoot their wedding, dump the cards, and never think about the couple ever again.
+Working for big wedding studios (wedding factories) was soul crushing for me.
+I would speak with the wedding couple for ten minutes, the week of their wedding, shoot their wedding, dump the cards, and never think about the couple ever again.
 It was easy for me to look at wedding photography as "just another job."

-It was then that I realized the missing element- a personal connection.
-Photography is an intimate expression of who I am and it became clear that investment in the relationship with clients was crucial.
-I quit working for the big studios and focused on cultivating a client base with an emphasis on photographing their unique relationship.
+It was then that I realized the missing element- the personal connection.
+Photography is an intimate relationship between myself and the subject.
+Connecting with my clients on a personal level and capturing their unique relationship sparked the most joy in me (thank you Marie Kondo).
+I quit working for the big studios and focused on cultivating a client base with an emphasis on a personal relationship with them.

 I haven't looked back since.